 The members of the society loved the idea – it would make their lives easier because they didn’t have to figure out travel on their own.
 Thomas negotiated a deal with Midland Counties Railway.
 Each passenger in the group would be charged a fixed rate for the roundtrip rail ticket including lunch and Thomas Cook would receive a commission on each package sold.

 The concept was simple.
 A collaboration between the railway, Thomas Cook and the local temperance society was born.
 Everyone was a winner.
 The railway company benefited with many seats filled up in one booking.
 Thomas Cook was happy because he received a share of the profits just for arranging the excursion.
 And the passengers were happy because they didn’t have to organize their own journey or worry about lunch.
 Everything was taken care of in one easy package.

 Thomas Cook would not have known it, but the idea he had on that summer’s day in 1841 planted the seed for what is today the world’s fastest-growing industry.
 An industry that sees more than a billion people move across international borders every year, and one that is worth more than a trillion dollars to the global economy: tourism.

 Taking a chance on collaboration proved to be a good business decision!

 Benefits of Co-opetition

-Economic gains were identified in the study as one of the benefits of collaboration.
-Respondents listed many other benefits beyond economics that are realized when you are involved in a successful collaboration, some of them are:
+Our first study identified economic gains as one of the benefits of collaboration.
+Respondents listed many other benefits beyond economics involved in a successful collaboration.
+For example:

 - Increased levels of innovation or fresh thinking